meganlsmith/delimitR/fullmanual.md

     obsspecies<- 3

 The user must also provide a vector of sample sizes.
 Again, this must be compatible with the traits file and the observed SFS.
 The sample sizes should be specified in order from population 0 to population n-1.
+These should be the numbers AFTER downsampling.
+I realize that this is counterintuitive, and will fix it ASAP, but for now, just use the downsampled numbers.

     obssamplesize <- c(10,10,10)